kujaku11/MTarchive/docs/source/stations.rst

 Summary Table
 ^^^^^^^^^^^^^^^^^^^^^^^

-The station summary table summarizes all stations within the survey.
+The station summary table in :class:`mth5.groups.MasterStationsGroup` summarizes all stations within the survey.

 ==================== ==================================================
 Column               Description